-> You pay the full retail price of the prescription until you meet the deductible or $480.
-Some plans have lower deductibles, and sometimes they are only for certain drug tiers.
+You pay the total retail prescription price until you meet the deductible or $505.
+Some plans have lower deductibles, sometimes only for certain drug tiers.

 You pay 25% of the retail cost of the prescription or the plan copay, whichever is less.

-Otherwise referred to as the donut hole – once the retail cost of your prescriptions reaches $4,430 you’ll be responsible for 25% of the retail cost of the prescription.
-During this phase, the manufacturer of the drug is responsible for 70% of the cost, and the plan pays 5%.
+Otherwise referred to as the donut hole – once the retail cost of your prescriptions reaches $4,660, you’ll be responsible for 25% of the retail price of the medication.
+During this phase, the drug manufacturer is responsible for 70% of the cost, and the plan pays 5%.

-Once you have paid the Total Out-Of-Pocket cost (TrOOP) $7,050; you move out of the coverage gap phase and into the Catastrophic phase.
-During this phase, you will pay a maximum of 5% of the cost of your drug’s retail cost.
+Once you have paid the Total Out-Of-Pocket cost (TrOOP) $7,400, you move out of the coverage gap phase and into the Catastrophic phase.
+During this phase, you will pay 5% of your drug’s retail cost.

 Part D Late Enrollment Penalty (LEP)